 I’ve been making this recipe forever.
 Sometimes I change it up with other spices or different types of lentils/pulses, but the core remains as one of my weeknight dinner go-to’s.
 I love how it checks off all of those crucial boxes: easy, quick, economical, comforting and so, so good for you.
 I think there’s just the right amount of things to keep it interesting too.
 The little cubes of sweet potatoes still have a bit of bite.
-The leeks are sweet and bring that fragrant hit of coconut oil (I love drizzling a bit of the extra oil from cooking on top as well).
+The leeks are sweet and bring that fragrant hit of coconut oil.
 Some juicy lime and a couple hits of something hot keep it all in balance.
 It’s a vibrant and easy thing to keep us in the light this time of year.

 I have a hunch that a lot of us are thinking about changes and things we want to take on, either over the holiday break or into the new year.
 I know there will be some major ones in my house, all of which you’ll probably hear about in good time.
-I’m not really a juice fast kinda gal anymore, but my man and I have both acknowledged that we need to focus-up some of our tendencies in terms of health and self-care.
-We do eat well, but sometimes I just worry that we need to be a bit more intentional and selective with our choices.
-Protein-heavy bowls of food like this one definitely help.
-I’m going to turn 30 this winter and with that, there’s a lot of considerations coming into the circle nutrition-wise.
-I’m excited to explore those things and work some of them out here in this space.
+I’m not really a juice fast kinda gal anymore, but my man and I have both acknowledged that we need to focus-up some of our tendencies in terms of health and wellbeing.

 So in the arc of self-care and intentional choice-making (and spreading holiday cheer!), I’m partnering up with the generous folks at Wine Country Ontario for a giveaway.
 I’m a passionate supporter of Ontario wine–I grew up in the birthplace of Canada’s wine industry after all.
 I’ve worked in farm to table joints and a few winery restaurants over the years.
 I’ve also been lucky enough to do tastings with wine makers and sommeliers, see production facilities and gain insight in terms of how the land and climate effects what goes into a bottle of VQA certified wine.